ElyLin/HomePriceAnalysis/README.md

 ## Conclusions
 __Recommendations:__ The specifics of how the top home features impact sale price are as follows:
 - Controlling for all other features, for every mile away from Bellevue that a house is the price decreases by 3.4% on average.
-- Keeping our other features constant, for every increase of 100 square feet of living area, the price increases by 1.5%.
+- Keeping all other features constant, for every increase of 100 square feet of living area, the price increases by 1.5%.
 - Accounting for all other features, a one unit increase in grade results in a price increase of 16.462746%.
 - On average, our model is off by 189 thousand dollars for our training data and 168 thousand dollars for our testing data.
 The model can help mortgage agents to decide whether the house as a collateral is valuable enough for resale if heaven forbid